Traeger-GmbH/codabix-docker/README.md

 The following section describes the setup that is necessary to access hardware peripherals of the host system (e.g. i2C, USB, serial ports,...).

 * Mount the `/dev` directory as volume by passing the command line option `-v /dev:/dev`
 * Usually you need root privileges to access the hardware peripherals.
-As the default user that runs CoDaBix inside the docker container does not have these kind of privileges it is necessary to override this by `-u root`
+As the default user that runs Codabix inside the docker container does not have these kind of privileges it is necessary to override this by `-u root`
 * In addition to that a container is not allowed to access any devices of the.
 So you have to explicitly give permission to that by passing `--privileged`

 `Codabix v0.x:`